coleww/washers/readme.md

     scripts/templates for quick scaffolding?

     make more examples i guess so that it will be possible to make scripts and/or templates

+fork a [code of conduct](http://citizencodeofconduct.org/), because i worry about the kinds of things that can be iframed in.